rsokl/MyGrad/docs/source/performance_tips.rst

    >>> import mygrad as mg
    >>> with mg.no_autodiff:
-   ...     # any mygrad-code in this context will run faster ...     # but will not produce any gradients
+   ...     # any mygrad code in this context will run faster ...     # but will not produce any gradients